The Frogs shot a school-record 67 percent in a 56-point over Alcorn State.

 At CSU, the Rams went 48-17 in her two seasons with the team reaching the second round of the NCAA Tournament in 2001 and the semifinals of the WNIT in 2000.

 A standout at the University of Colorado, Pebley was selected with the 21st overall pick of the 1997 WNBA Draft, where she played two seasons with the Cleveland Rockers and Utah Starzz.
 She has since returned to a role within the league as she regularly serves as the color analyst on television broadcasts for the Dallas Wings.

-Pebley, whose maiden name is Scott, is one of nine players in CU history to score over 1,000 career points (1,045) and collect over 700 rebounds (701).
+Pebley, whose maiden name is Scott, was one of nine players in CU history to score over 1,000 career points (1,045) and collect over 700 rebounds (701).
 Pebley played under legendary head coach Ceal Barry at Colorado, who in 2004 became the 24th coach ever in women's NCAA history to reach 500 career wins.

 Pebley and her husband, Keith, have one son, Joseph (11), and one daughter, Harper (8).